New Mexico USA Travel Guide

 The region's unique arid high plains and mountain landscapes provide diverse opportunities for outdoor exploration and stunning photography.

 Santa Fe Botanical Garden features native plants.
-Hyde Memorial State Park in the Sangre de Cristo Mountains offers hiking and camping.
+Hyde Memorial State Park in the Sangre de Cristo Mountains offers hiking and staying in a tent.
 Railyard Park urban green space with art.

 Cross of the Martyrs hilltop monument panoramic views.
 Dale Ball Trails extensive network for city views.
 Scenic Drives: High Road to Taos and Turquoise Trail offer stunning landscapes.

-The City different National Forest offers bird watching plus seeing wildlife.
+Santa Fe National Forest offers bird watching and animal watching.
 Randall Davey Audubon Center excellent bird watching.
-Cochiti Lake south of The City different for going out on a boat and fishing.
+Cochiti Lake south of Santa Fe for boating and fishing.

 An internationally renowned opera company with an open-air theater offering stunning views of the elevated desert landscape.